allenai/ai2thor/README.md

   - Added `virtual` to `ResetCoroutine` and `setReadyToEmit`
 - Scripts/BaseFPSAgentController:
   - Removed the hard-coded camera properties in `SetAgentMode`
+  - Replaced the call to `checkInitializeAgentLocationAction` in `Initialize` with calls to `snapToGrid` and `actionFinished` so re-initialization doesn't cause the player to move for a few steps
 - Scripts/DebugDiscreteAgentController:
-  - Added a way to "Pass" on a step (with the "Escape" button) while playing the game in the Unity Editor
+  - Added a way to "Pass" (with the "Escape" button) or "Initialize" (with the "Backspace" button) on a step while playing the game in the Unity Editor
 - Shaders/DepthBW:
   - Changed the divisor to increase the effective depth of field for the depth masks.